 - (i) The Applicant shall conduct the quantitative assessment by applying the general principles enunciated in the modelling guidelines in Appendices A-1 to A-3 while making allowance for the specific characteristic of the Project.
-This specific methodology must be documented in such level of details, preferably assisted with tables and diagrams, to allow the readers of the EIA report to grasp how the model has been set up to simulate the situation under study without referring to the model input files.
 Detailed calculations of air pollutants emission rates for input to the modelling shall be presented in the EIA report.
 The Applicant must ensure consistency between the text description and the model files at every stage of submissions for review.
 In case of doubt, the Applicant shall seek prior agreement from the Director on the specific modelling details. - (ii) The Applicant shall identify the key/representative air pollution parameters (types of pollutants and averaging time concentrations) to be evaluated and provide explanation for selecting such parameters for assessing the impact of the Project.
-Ozone Limiting Method (OLM) or Discrete Parcel Method (DPM) or other method to be agreed with the Director shall be used to estimate the conversion ratio of NOx to NO2 if NO2 has been identified as a key air pollutant. - (iii) The Applicant shall calculate the overall cumulative air quality impact at the ASRs identified under section 2 above and compare these results against the criteria set out in Section 1 of Annex 4 in the TM.
+Ozone Limiting Method (OLM) or Discrete Parcel Method (DPM) or other method to be agreed with the Director shall be used to estimate the conversion ratio of NO_x to NO2 if NO2 has been identified as a key air pollutant. - (iii) The Applicant shall calculate the overall cumulative air quality impact at the ASRs identified under section 2 above and compare these results against the criteria set out in Section 1 of Annex 4 in the TM.
 The predicted air quality impacts (both unmitigated and mitigated) shall be presented in the form of summary table(s) and pollution contours, to be evaluated against the relevant air quality standards and on any effect they may have on the land use implications.
-Plans of a suitable scale should be used to present pollution contours to allow buffer distance requirements to be determined properly. - (iv) If there are any direct technical noise remedies recommended in the study, the air quality implication due to these technical remedies shall be assessed.
-For instance, if barriers that may affect dispersion of air pollutants are proposed, then the implications of such remedies on air quality impact shall be assessed.
-The Applicant shall highlight clearly the locations and types of agreed noise mitigating measures (where applicable), be they noise barriers and affected ASRs, on contour maps for easy reference.
+Plans of a suitable scale should be used to present pollution contours to allow buffer distance requirements to be determined properly.